-Before using this information and the product it supports, be sure to read "Safety information" on page ix and "Product warranty and notices" on page 83.
+Before using this information and the product it supports, be sure to read "Safety notices" on page vii and "Product warranty and notices" on page 79.

-First Edition (March 2000)
+Second Edition (August 2000)

-@ COPYRIGHT INTERNATIONAL BUSINESS MACHINES CORPORATION, 2000.
+© Copyright International Business Machines Corporation 2000.
 All rights reserved.

-Note to U.S. Government Users - Documentation related to restricted rights - Use, duplication or disclosure is subject to restrictions set forth in GSA ADP Schedule Contract with IBM Corp.
+US Government Users Restricted Rights - Use, duplication or disclosure restricted by GSA ADP Schedule Contract with IBM Corp.